-Artists are approached to submit an Expression of Interest By 3 March 2017 for consideration By 10 March 2017 One artist is invited to undertake the Commission and a draft Letter of Agreement is sent By 28 March 2017 The artist will make a site visit to the SSF and meet with the SSF and MCA Learning/ education team to present artwork proposal and plan workshop.
+By 24 Aug 2017 Artists are approached to book interviews for August Mon 28 th By 30 Aug 2017 One artist is invited to undertake the Commission and a draft Letter of Agreement is sent By 24 Sept 2017 The artist will make a site visit to the SSF, and to the MCA to meet with the SSF and MCA Learning/ education team to present artwork proposal and plan workshop.
 Artist fee #1 (60%) paid.
-1 May 2017 Workshops begin during this week at MCA.
-8 May 2017 Workshops begin at SSF.
+Oct 16 2017 Workshops begin at SSF.
 Artwork commences.
-By 19 June 2017 Artwork is complete and installed.
-By 26 June 2017 Artwork and final results of program are launched.
+Nov 13 2017 Artwork is complete and installed.
+By 1 December 2017 Artwork and final results of program are launched.
 Artist fee #2 (40%) is paid.
-By 31 August 2017 Reflection and evaluation undertaken by SSF and MCA.
-Until 1 October 2017 Artwork remains on display and used as inspiration for future workshops.
+By 1 December 2017 Reflection and evaluation undertaken by SSF and MCA.
+Until 1 May 2018 Artwork remains on display and used as inspiration for future workshops.
 Artist completes evaluation form to help shape further development of Unmapped program.